JohnsonL111/Even-Coloring-Game/README.md

 <br>
 i.e., if you lose: -5 points | if you win: +5 points
 <br>
-(3) Score will cumulate throughout games.
+-Score will cumulate throughout games.
 <br>
 i.e., if you choose to play 3 games then your score will be changed 3 times and reset to 0 after.
 <br>